RRoggia/java-generics/README.md

 * In the case where the code needs to access the variable as both an "in" and an "out" variable, do not use a wildcard.

 **These guidelines do not apply to a method's return type.
 Using a wildcard as a return type should be avoided because it forces programmers using the code to deal with wildcards.**

+The return type doesn't depend on the type parameter, nor does any other argument to the method.
+This tells us that the type argument is being used for polymorphism; its only effect is to allow a variety of actual argument types to be used at different invocation sites.
+If that is the case, one should use wildcards.
+Wildcards are designed to support flexible subtyping, which is what we're trying to express here.

+Using wildcards is clearer and more concise than declaring explicit type parameters, and should therefore be preferred whenever possible.

 ### Wildcards and Subtyping
 Given the inheritance in the generic class (E.g. `ArrayList<E> implements List<E>`).
 The following statements are valid: